 Do note, however, that the keyboard really only covers the bare essentials, and focuses on character input.
 Other keyboard alternatives incorporate more buttons, such as a number pad configuration, function buttons (F1-F12), escape keys, shift buttons on both sides, and other text modifiers like an insert or delete key.
 This keyboard lacks programmability or extra function buttons.
 But if all you want is a convenient way to enter text into an HTPC or Kodi interface, what more do you really need?

-This model only costs $15.99, and even though it’s not the cheapest model on the market, it’s pretty darn inexpensive.
+This is not the cheapest model on the market, it’s pretty darn inexpensive.
 I also thought it was interesting that it has an infrared capability for the remote side, yet a wireless 2.4 GHz interface for the keyboard portion of the remote.
 Lastly, note that it’s compatible with a wide variety of devices including Windows, Mac, Linux, Android Smart TVs and boxes, Mini PC, HTPC, PS3, projectors and more.

 I’m not sure how ‘cool’ this remote is, but it’s definitely a smart option for people looking for a functional yet inexpensive option.
 I intentionally wanted to include this model for people who don’t care about quality or fancy add-ons and just wanted the bare minimum solution that’ll get the job done.
-It only costs a mere $9.69, which is an insignificant drop in the bucket for most people.
+Its cost is an insignificant drop in the bucket for most people.
+Check out here for the cost.

 It doesn’t look or feel like a traditional remote, however, and it lacks many of the advanced features of the other keyboards already mentioned.
 For instance, there is no mouse pad on this model – so naturally, there aren’t any mouse click buttons either.
 Also, note that there isn’t a traditional television remote interface on the back.